-4.Discussion
+4. Discussion

 Our results indicate that alternative carbon assimilation strategies may be an important mechanism sustaining cyanobacteria blooms in anthropogenically eutrophic and hypereutrophic lakes.
-While previous studies found no predictive relationship between ambient pCO2 and photosynthetic fractionation (Bade et al., 2006), others have shown long term relationships between pCO2 and the isotopic composition of phytoplankton (Smyntek et al., 2012).
 Here we demonstrate that the relationship between pCO2 and photosynthetic fractionation exists only when pCO2 drops below atmospheric equilibrium during blooms.
 We found a similar clear breakpoint below atmospheric equilibrium between pCO2 and phytoplankton isotopic composition, together suggesting that CCM mechanisms are switched on in phytoplankton communities when ambient water column CO2 is depleted below atmospheric levels.

-The range of values for both $\delta^{13}C{phyto}$ and $\epsilon_p$ associated with these trends is consistent with previous laboratory and marine field studies demonstrating shifts from diffusive to active inorganic carbon assimilation via CCM activation (Boller et al., 2011; Cassar, 2004; Erez et al., 1998; Trimborn et al., 2009).
+While previous models found no predictive relationship between ambient pCO2 and photosynthetic fractionation (Bade et al., 2006), other proxy-based studies have shown long term relationships between pCO2 and the isotopic composition of phytoplankton (Smyntek et al., 2012).
+The range of values measured in our study for both $\delta^{13}C{phyto}$ and ε_p is consistent with previous laboratory and marine field studies demonstrating shifts from diffusive to active inorganic carbon assimilation via CCM activation (Boller et al., 2011; Cassar, 2004; Erez et al., 1998; Trimborn et al., 2009).
 Calculated photosynthetic fractionation was lowest during blooms, consistent with phytoplankton CCM utilization.
-While other freshwater studies have demonstrated similar variability in phytoplankton isotopic composition (Vuorio et al., 2006), ours is the first to demonstrate the co-occurrence of decreased fractionation with CO2 depletion during blooms in eutrophic and hypereutrophic lakes.
+While previous freshwater studies have demonstrated similar variability in phytoplankton isotopic composition (Vuorio et al., 2006), ours is the first to demonstrate the co-occurrence of decreased fractionation with CO2 depletion during blooms in eutrophic and hypereutrophic lakes.
 The cellular mechanisms contributing to the decrease in fractionation likely provide a competitive advantage to bloom-forming taxa when high productivity depletes ambient CO2.